awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/platforms-linux-extend.md

     value:  <first_port_number>
 ```

-For more information about setting environment variables for your application, see [Option Settings](ebextensions-optionsettings.md)\.
+For more information about setting environment variables for your application, see [Option settings](ebextensions-optionsettings.md)\.

 Your application should listen on the port that is configured for it in the proxy\.
 If you change the default port using the `PORT` environment property, your code can access it by reading the value of the `PORT` environment variable\.
 For example, call `os.Getenv("PORT")` in Go, or `System.getenv("PORT")` in Java\.
 If you configure your proxy to send traffic to multiple application processes, you can configure several environment properties, and use their values in both proxy confuguration and your application code\.
 Another option is to pass the port value to the process as a command argument in the `Procfile`\.

 Elastic Beanstalk captures standard output and error streams from `Procfile` processes in log files\.
 Elastic Beanstalk names the log files after the process and stores them in `/var/log`\.
 For example, the `web` process in the preceding example generates logs named `web-1.log` and `web-1.error.log` for `stdout` and `stderr`, respectively\.

-## Reverse Proxy Configuration<a name="platforms-linux-extend.build-proc"></a>
+## Reverse proxy configuration<a name="platforms-linux-extend.build-proc"></a>

 Some platforms allow you to configure the nginx reverse proxy on your environment instances\.
 For details, see the following platform topics\.
 + [Go](go-nginx.md)